 More recently, Bird has released a series of site-specific improvisational short films and recordings called Echolocations, recorded in remote and acoustically interesting spaces: a Utah canyon, an abandoned seaside bunker, the middle of the Los Angeles River, and a reverberant stone-covered aqueduct in Lisbon.
 Bird’s latest album, My Finest Work Yet, is out March 22, 2019 on Loma Vista Recordings.

-In partnership with RPM, $1 per ticket will be donated to Our Finest Work Yet Fund to benefit organizations like Utah Diné Bikéyah, who are protecting our national monuments and parks through preservation, and investment in local communities.
+In partnership with RPM, $1 per ticket on the ‘My Finest Work Yet’ Tour will be donated to Our Finest Work Yet Fund to benefit organizations like Utah Diné Bikéyah, Conservation Lands Foundation, GreenWave, and Save the Boundary Waters who are protecting our national monuments, oceans, lakes, and parks through preservation and investment in local communities.